wyne-ybanez/Fast-Travel/TESTING.md

 ## Further Testing

-- The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
+- The Website was tested on Google Chrome and Safari browsers.
 - The Website was viewed on the specified testing devices such as Desktop, Laptop, iPad, iPhone 5, SE 6, 7, 8 and iPhone X using Chrome Developer Tools.
 - The Website was tested using the following physical devices: Macbook Pro Mid 2012, iPhone XR, 11, iPad, iPad pro.
 - Links were tested repeatedly.